-Neha Kuderu, Mann Patel, Nikhil Patel, Chandravathi Sayani, and Trisha Sindhu shared their reflections on the past two years at Rutgers that prepared them in applying to and being accepted into the program.
+Neha Kuderu, Mann Patel, Nikhil Patel, Chandravathi Sayani, Trisha Sindhu, and Raj Malhotra shared their reflections on the past two years at Rutgers that prepared them in applying to and being accepted into the program.

 Neha Kuderu is a Biological Sciences major from Marlboro, NJ.
 She was involved in the SASHP Peer Mentor Program, the SASHP Student Advisory Board, and a member of Phi Delta Epsilon International Medical Fraternity.
 She also has a great passion for dance; she has been a dancer since she was six training in Bharatanatyam (Classical South Indian Dance), Ballet, Tap, and Lyrical.
 At Rutgers University, she is a member of Rutgers Performing Dance Company (RPDC) and has taken many dance classes with Mason Gross School of Arts.